zelikos/zeliblue/README.md

 ## `just` commands

+On first boot of any Zeliblue flavor, a `justfile` is created in the user's home directory at `$HOME/.justfile`.
+The `justfile` gives access to Zeliblue's `just` commands; users can also add their own custom commands.

+Commands provided by Zeliblue are documented below.

+For more about `just`, see [the manual](https://just.systems/man/en/).

 ### refresh-default-flatpaks

 For existing installations to bring system flatpaks up-to-date with any additions/removals.
 This is a workaround until an automated solution is implemented.